Skip to main content

 Requesting versus fulfilling

 A kit has two sides that different people work.
 The requester defines what the kit needs and where it goes.
-The inventory team fulfills it by assigning specific lots and serials to each requested part.
-Fulfillment can pull the oldest inventory first across the whole kit, and you do not have to fully fulfill every part before delivering.
-See Create and fulfill kits.
+The inventory team fulfills it by assigning specific lots and serials to each requested part, and can pull the oldest inventory first across the whole kit.
+Picking can be partial, but a kit can’t be delivered until every line is fully kitted.
+For a single kit, see Create and fulfill kits.
+To fill several kits at once along a pick route, see Claim kits, create a pick run, and walk the route.
 A kit tracks two locations.
-The Staging Location is where parts sit while the kit is picked.
-The Delivery Location is where they end up once the kit is delivered.
+The Current location is where the kit’s parts physically are; setting it moves them there.
+The Destination (the kit’s delivery location) is where they end up once the kit is delivered, and setting it moves nothing until then.

 Statuses